-- 1. Proceed with the project as planned.
-All deliverables have been met, and the group is ready to complete the Check Phase and seek Approval.
+- Proceed with the project as planned.
+All deliverables have been met and the group is ready to complete the Check Phase and seek Approval.
 OR - 2.
-Revisit the plans to stage the project and its intended goals more appropriately.
-Changing the concept now is far less costly than once the design has occurred.
+Revisit and revise the plans, to more appropriately stage the project and its intended goals.
+It is far less costly to change the concept now than once design has occurred.
 OR - 3.
 Cancel the project.